-Charles Barnett, executive board chair, Seton Healthcare Family Board of Trustees, noted Seton’s successes in bringing other state-of-the-art facilities to Central Texas.
+Charles Barnett, executive board chair, Ascension Seton Board of Trustees, noted Ascension Seton’s successes in bringing other state-of-the-art facilities to Central Texas.

 “The whole will be truly greater than the sum of the parts,” Barnett said.
 “What we can do individually is impressive.
 What we can do as partners is transformational.”